NYPL/sierra-shadow-dataset/README.md

 institution-specific knowledge about the idiosyncracies of our metadata is required.
 For example, the OCLC number can (as is) stored in no fewer than three different MARC fields.
-The appropriate number may be stored in any one of these locations.
+The appropriate number may be stored in any one (or none) of these locations.

 As we learn more, and consult with metadata experts, appropriate changes and extentions can by made to this code and we can all benefit from the